misternebula/FreeCam/README.md

 ## Controls

+Keyboard keys are shown in game with button prompts (can be hidden in the mod options).

 | **Keypad Key** | **Keyboard Key** | **Function** |
 |---|---|---|
 | Keypad . | ; | Toggle on/off  |